i-am-paradoxx/wazuh-linux/README.md

 - Amazon Linux 2023

 ### Installation procees

-i will be using Ubuntu 22.04
-For Wazuh Managaer and Wazuh Dashboard

 ### Step 1
 Make sure you have curl installed if not then use the following command: